kevinl95/SambaSanta/README.md

 CloudFormation will provision all necessary AWS resources, including:
 - An **SNS Topic** for email notifications.
 - A **Lambda function** to generate Santa's letters using the SambaNova API.
+This Lambda function includes an OpenAI layer that will be used to authenticate with SambaNova.
+If you'd like to build your own layer or check how we made ours, check out the layer.sh script in this repository!
+You can then replace the path to our zip archive with your own in CloudFormation.yml if you wish.
 - An **API Gateway** and **CloudFront distribution** to host the web app.

 ![A screenshot of the Amazon Web Services dashboard showing the SambaSanta deployment is in progress.](assets/deploy3.png)